 Early in pregnancy, all babies have an opening in the lip and palate.
 As the baby grows, these openings should gradually grow together.
 By birth, the openings should be closed.
 For some reason, in children with oral-facial clefts, these openings fail to close.
 The exact reason these openings do not close is not known.

-Factors in the infant that may increase the risk for oral-facial clefts include:
+Oral-facial clefts are more common in males.
+Other factors in the infant that may increase the chance of oral-facial clefts include:

-Factors in the mother during pregnancy that may increase the risk for oral-facial clefts:
+Factors in the mother during pregnancy that may increase the chance of oral-facial clefts include:

 The major symptom of a cleft lip and/or cleft palate is a visible opening in the lip or palate.